kernel64bits/ha-observability/v1/README.md

 wget https://github.com/prometheus/prometheus/releases/download/v2.53.4/prometheus-2.53.4.linux-amd64.tar.gz
 tar -xzf ./prometheus*.tar.gz
 ./prometheus*/prometheus
-# you can access ui on port 9090, you may forever have a look at the metric node_memory_MemAvailable_bytes
+# you can access ui on port 9090, you may for example have a look at the metric node_memory_MemAvailable_bytes
 ```

+## Access services
+Node exporter and Prometheus are available from your web browser (with the SOCKS proxy configured) respectively on ports 9100 and 9090.